 About Elisabeth Barakos

-I am sociolinguist and discourse analyst dedicated to research on language policy, multilingualism in education and the world of work.
+I am sociolinguist, discourse analyst and trained English and Spanish language teacher dedicated to research on multilingualism and language policy in education and the world of work, with over 15 years of research and teaching experience across universities in the UK, Germany and Austria.
 I believe in critically engaging with the social role of language, what people think about language and what they do with it.
 For me, language is a point for articulating and living out ideologies, historical power relations between speakers as well as inequalities.
 Language is always political.

-I am also the co-founder of the BAAL (British Association for Applied Linguistics) Special Interest Group on Language Policy.
+I am also the co-founder and co-chair of the BAAL (British Association for Applied Linguistics) Special Interest Group on Language Policy.
 Feel free to join the group and debate.

 Education